Schoenus rigidus: Taxonomy

 Schoenus rigidus is a species in family Cyperaceae, tribe Schoeneae, which is a clade that includes genera such as Costularia, Gahnia, Lepidosperma, Oreobolus and Tetraria.
-Other species in the Epischoenus group of southern African Schoenus are likely to be the most closely-related species to S. rigidus based on morphological similarities among species.
+Other species in the Epischoenus group of southern African Schoenus are likely to be the most closely related species to S. rigidus based on morphological similarities among species.

 Species from the southern African Schoenus were once included in the genus Tetraria; however, both molecular and morphological evidence suggests that the two genera are evolutionary distinct.
 To ensure that this group of sedges is monophyletic (i.e. the genus only has closely related species), the southern African Tetraria were transferred into Schoenus.
 The southern African Schoenus can be distinguished from Tetraria species in the field by their lack of stem leaves and the absence of reticulate sheaths at the bases of the flowering stems.

 Distribution and habitat

 The recorded distribution of Schoenus rigidus ranges from the Grahamstown area in Eastern Cape Province to eastern regions of the Western Cape Province, generally near the southern coast of South Africa.
-Collections of this species have been made from both moist and dry mountain slopes, flat areas and forests, with the species having an known elevation range between 75-1375 metres.
+Collections of this species have been made from both moist and dry mountain slopes, flat areas and forests, with the species having an known elevation range between 75 and 1375 metres.